2013–14 Michigan Wolverines men's basketball team: 2013–14 team recruits

 The incoming class included state Boys Basketball Gatorade Players of the Year Derrick Walton (left) and Zak Irvin (right).

 On November 16, 2012, Michigan men's basketball received signed National Letters of Intent (NLIs) from 6 ft 9 in forward Mark Donnal, 6 ft 6 in guard Irvin and 6 ft guard Derrick Walton Jr. for the 2013–14 academic year.
 The previous season's roster had five seniors: forward Blake McLimans and guards Eso Akunne, Josh Bartelstein (captain), Corey Person and Matt Vogrichguard.
 After graduating, McLimans transferred to play a redshirt year with the 2013–14 Miami RedHawks men's basketball team.
 Donnal is the younger brother of then Iowa Hawkeye and later National Football League offensive lineman Andrew Donnal.

 The entering class made great strides during the summer of 2012.
 Irvin jumped from number 68 to number 31 in the Rivals.com ranking, and Walton jumped from 57 to 44.
 At the end of August Irvin was rated 21st, 31st and 62nd in the national class of 2013 by ESPN, Rivals.com and Scout.com, respectively; Walton was ranked 32nd, 44th and 43rd, respectively and Donnal was ranked 96th, 104th and 80th.
 At the end of November 2012, the Michigan entering class of 2013 was ranked 11th, 11th and 15th as a class.
 When the final Rivals.com class of 2013 rankings were published on April 15, 2013, Irvin, Walton and Donnal were ranked 24th, 37th and 111th, respectively.

 Walton was runner-up in the 2013 Mr. Basketball of Michigan by a 2130–2086 margin to Iowa State signee Monte Morris, despite one more first-place vote.
 Irvin was named 2013 Indiana Mr. Basketball, giving Hamilton Southeastern High School the state's first back-to-back winners from the same high school (the other was Gary Harris).
 Walton and Irvin were 2013 Parade All-American honorees, and were named state Boys Basketball Gatorade Player of the Year.
 Walton was expected to assume the starting point-guard role from Burke, ahead of Spike Albrecht.
-The class originally included Austin Hatch (who made a verbal commitment on June 13, 2011), but Hatch was critically injured in a June 24 plane crash which killed his parents.
+The class originally included Austin Hatch (who made a verbal commitment on June 13, 2011), but he was critically injured in a June 24 plane crash which killed his parents.

 On April 29, Andrew Dakich (son of Dan Dakich) committed to Michigan as a walk-on.
 Dakich and Cole McConnell, another walk-on, joined the incoming class which reported for summer practice on June 22, 2013.
 On September 13, Sean Lonergan joined the team as a third walk-on.
 Sophomore Brad Anlauf, who redshirted on the 2012 Michigan Wolverines football team, joined the team after walk-on tryouts.